awpala/my-omscs-notes/cs-6290/19-cache-coherence.md

 <img src="./assets/19-048.png" width="650">
 </center>

 Next, the right core performs another write operation on shared location `A` (i.e., `WR A ← 3`, as in the figure shown above).
-Since the previous write operation invalidated the local copy of the data in the left cache, the write cache can simply perform this write operation "locally" with respect to `A` accordingly, without otherwise requiring broadcasting.
+Since the previous write operation invalidated the local copy of the data in the left cache, the right cache can simply perform this write operation "locally" with respect to `A` accordingly, without otherwise requiring broadcasting.

 Therefore, in such a scenario where the cores alternatively perform successive write operations on a shared memory location, only the ***first*** such write operation must be broadcasted when following the write-invalidate protocol, as subsequent write operations are localized accordingly.
 Conversely, in the write-update protocol, each such successive write operation requires a corresponding broadcast in order to update the other cache(s) accordingly.